Paper Prototyping: The Complete Guide to Low-Fidelity UX Design in 2026

 How do you test a paper prototype?

 Assign a “human computer” to simulate interactions by swapping paper screens as the participant navigates.
-Follow standard usability testing practices: use at least 5 participants, record sessions, and ask participants to think aloud.
-Provide annotations so participants understand what they’re testing.
+Follow standard usability testing practices: use at least 5 participants, record sessions, and ask participants to think aloud as they work through tasks.

 What materials do you need for paper prototyping?